jjgrainger/PostTypes/docs/taxonomies/Columns.md

 To define which custom columns are sortable use the `sortable()` method.
 This method accepts an array of column slugs and an array of sorting options.

-The first option is the `meta_key` to sort the columns by.
+The first option is the term `meta_key` to sort the columns by.

 The second option is how the items are ordered, either numerically (`true`) or alphabetically (`false`) by default.